Julep December 2017 Review

 So far, I’ve paired Cara (opaque in one coat) and Andrea (opaque in two coats) for my first seriously-it-looks-like-the-holidays nails of the season.

 I’m also baffled by the eyeshadow names.
 Three of the four are dessert-themed, but “Glow” and “Dusk” are not.
-I kind of wish that they had embraced the “tiramisu” idea, called it the Tiramisu Palette and named the colors accordingly.
+I kind of wish that they had embraced the “tiramisu” idea, called it the Tiramisu Palette, and named the colors accordingly.
 In my hypothetical improved palette, the fictional pearl could be called “Cream”.
 What is now Tiramisu could be called “Ladyfingers”.
-The glow could be called “Rum”.
+Glow could be called “Rum”.
 We could keep Cocoa.
 My fictional dark color could be called “Espresso”.